Choosing Data Recovery Software for Lost NAS Infortrend EonStor GS 2024B Data: Complete Guide

 By implementing these backup and recovery strategies, you can minimize the risk of data loss and ensure the availability and integrity of your data on NAS Infortrend EonStor GS 2024B devices.

-Although NAS EonStor GS 2024B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 2024B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view